-In Theorem 4.11, we can choose $V = \{t = 0\}$ and S be any Cauchy hypersurface.
 The quantity dist(V, S) could be loosely interpreted as a kind of "age" of S, while the lower bound K on the timelike Ricci curvature is related to the cosmological constant and the energy momentum tensor via the Einstein equations.

 In previous literature [1, Thm.
 2 and Prop.
-3], area bounds on Cauchy hypersurfaces were proved in Friedman-LeMaître-Robertson-Walker spacetimes with non-negative timelike Ricci curvature (see also [26] for related results).
-These are cosmological spacetimes where the time-slices $\Sigma \times \{t\}$ have constant sectional curvature for all t > 0, i.e. are homogenous and isotropic.
-Although such symmetries are satisfied at a very good level of approximation at the scale of the universe, recent observations detected some anomalies in the cosmic microwave background that are challenging such a model (see for instance [24]).
-Since Theorem 4.11 does not assume any symmetry and allows any $K \in \mathbb{R}$ , it gives an area bound on any Cauchy hypersurface S also in the case when the timelike Ricci curvature is bounded below by a negative constant K (thus allowing more freedom to the cosmological constant and to the energy-momentum tensor), and the time slices $\Sigma \times \{t\}$ , t > 0, are not necessarily homogenous and isotropic.
+3], area bounds on achronal spacelike hypersurfaces were proved in Friedman-LeMaître-Robertson-Walker spacetimes with non-negative timelike Ricci curvature (see also [32] for related results).
+These are cosmological spacetimes where the time-slices $\Sigma \times \{t\}$ have constant sectional curvature for all t > 0, i.e., are homogenous and isotropic.
+Although such symmetries are satisfied at a very good level of approximation at the scale of the universe, recent observations detected some anomalies in the cosmic microwave background that are challenging such a model (see for instance [29]).
+Since Theorem 5.3 does not assume any symmetry and allows any $K \in \mathbb{R}$, it gives an area bound on S also in the case when the timelike Ricci curvature is bounded below by a negative constant K (thus allowing more freedom to the cosmological constant and to the energy-momentum tensor), and the time slices $\Sigma \times \{t\}, t > 0$, are not necessarily homogenous and isotropic.

-5. FURTHER LOCALIZATION RESULTS
+6. FURTHER LOCALIZATION RESULTS